 All children in Reception, Year One and Year Two are entitled to universal infant free school meals.
-However, children in Key Stage Two (Year Three upwards) can still benefit from school lunches, although these will be paid for privately by parents/carers, unless their child is in receipt of Free School Meals.
+However, children in Key Stage Two (Year Three upwards) can still benefit from school lunches, although these will be paid for by parents/carers at a cost of £2.78 per meal, unless their child is in receipt of Free School Meals.

 Parents/carers are required to order meals for their child via SchoolGrid.
 A link to sign up to SchoolGrid will have been sent to parents/carers when their child initially enrolled here at Green Ridge.
 Parents/carers can order meals weeks in advance (which we strongly encourage) or by 8.55am each day.
 This enables the kitchen staff to produce sufficient numbers of meals and reduces wastage.
 We do also suggest that you spend adequate time going through the menu with your child to help familiarise them with the options on offer.

 Parents/carers will need to add sufficient funds to their child’s account to cover the cost of any lunches ordered (you can even set up a direct debit!) and meals will be deducted from this balance.
 It is important to keep a credit balance on your child’s account to ensure that funds are available.
 If your account falls into arrears, reminder emails will be sent to prompt you to top up your account.
 After a series of reminders, non-payment will result in your child potentially being withdrawn from the school meal option.
 Children who are absent from school do not pay for any meals ordered on the days in which they miss as we ensure that orders are cancelled each morning if they are not in school.
 If you fail to order your child a meal and do not send them in with a packed lunch, they will be provided with a jacket potato by default and you will be charged accordingly.

 When your child queues for their lunch, they will simply select their name on the touchscreen (assisted by staff as age requires) and their order will be displayed for the kitchen staff to process.